My rating: 3 of 5 stars

 The case for Ray is the case for the dogged citizen, the last warrior in the American epoch.
 He is the fool in flight from the safety of falling out of time and away from complication.
 He is, instead, the intrepid witness, willfully and disastrously present for the felonious spectacle of family, community, and nation.

 Notice the unworkable combination of a sentence constructed out of its own echoing parts—all the consonance and assonance, words chosen primarily for sound and shape—with a grandiose thesis statement.
 This kind of writing is all over the book, and it just doesn’t work.
-It represents the neo-classicalizing of modernism.
-Yes, Faulkner, Woolf, and Lawrence wrote sentences that had the inevitability and solidity of poetry, but they did so not for the sheer hell of it but rather under the pressure of their themes, to which they abandoned themselves totally, whereas this novel reads like a collection of carefully-constructed sentences in search of a theme, sliding from nihilistic farce to outright sentimentality without modulation.
+It represents the neoclassicalizing of modernism.
+Yes, Faulkner, Woolf, and Lawrence wrote sentences that had the inevitability and solidity of poetry, but they did so not for kicks but rather under the pressure of their themes, to which they abandoned themselves totally.
+Ray, on the other hand, reads like a collection of carefully-constructed sentences in search of a theme, sliding from nihilistic farce to outright sentimentality without modulation.
 And the sentimentality is the most convincing part!
-Hannah seems, like Carver, to have been a kind of instinctive if disappointed humanist, somebody who might have gone in a more Dreiserian direction if Captain Fiction hadn’t intervened (this is in contrast to somebody like DeLillo, whose stylizations feel holistic, the emanation of a genuine worldview, not something imposed from above).
+Hannah seems, like the similarly Lish-addled Raymond Carver before him, to have been a kind of instinctive if disappointed humanist, somebody who might have gone in a more Dreiserian direction if Captain Fiction hadn’t intervened (this is in contrast to somebody like DeLillo, whose stylizations feel holistic, the emanation of a genuine worldview, not something imposed from above).

 To end on a more positive note, I liked this passage; it has a quietness in it that more of the novel could have been built on, instead of pursuing Civil War fantasies and tall tales from Southern living, so I’ll end here: